-Welcome to the Introduction to Stage Lighting, Basic Stagecraft, Creative Design for Theatre, and more online website.
+Welcome to the Introduction to Stage Lighting, Basic Stagecraft, Creative Design for Theatre, and Survey of Entertainment Technology online informational website.
 This site is to be used only as an enhancement on the Professor's in class lectures and or hands on demonstration.
-It is to be used as an additional source of information for the Introduction to Stage Lighting and Basic Stagecraft courses and soon to have Survey of Entertainment Technology course held at Valencia College, East Campus taught by Sonia Pasqual.
+It is to be used as an additional source of information for the Introduction to Stage Lighting, Basic Stagecraft courses and soon to have Survey of Entertainment Technology course held at Valencia College, East Campus taught by Sonia Pasqual.

 If you choose to download it from your atlas account go to the course homepage for the Introduction to Stage Lighting TPA 2220 / Basic Stagecraft TPA 1200 section with your CRN# specified on registration.